aut0nate/macOS-Commands/README.md

 # Display network interface configuration, including IP addresses and status.
 ifconfig

+# Display the current IP address assigned to the network interface
+ipconfig getifaddr en0

 # Display the upload and download speed of the network connection.
 networkQuality